folio-org/stripes-cli/README.md

 - APP:  Used when a package.json containing `stripes` is present.
 Context actually matches the `stripes.type` property, but only "app" is currently supported.
 - PLATFORM: Used when a package.json containing one or more `@folio/` dependencies is found, but no `stripes` object.
 - EMPTY:  No package.json detected.
 Suitable for creating new UI modules

+Use the `status` command to view the current context.